larean/obsinfo/README.rst

 Information files
 ======================

-The system is based on "information" files in JSON or YAML format, filled in by appropriate actors and broken down into different categories to remove redundancy and simplify input as much as possible.
+The system is based on "`information files`_" in JSON or YAML format, filled in by appropriate actors and broken down into different categories to remove redundancy and simplify input as much as possible.